arcaraynier/Pastthings/README.md

 # Pastthings

-There are certain things today that I regretting things I did not done before.
+There are certain things today that I regretting things I did not done before..

 d
 Reflectionds.s